Maxvyr/ScanToPDF/README.md

-# Scan To PDF

-**Goal**: Application to scan file with smartphone camera
+# Gallery Image

+**Goal**: Make a Gallery app with ROOM

 ## features to develop
-1. Convert them to PDF or other format
+1. Take pictures
-2. Save them on the smartphone
+2. Save them in gallery app and in ROOM
-3. Sharing them on the network

 ## ScreenShot
 * COMING SOON